PauIGB/electron-presentation/README.md

 # electron-presentation

-Desktop cleaner
+# Desktop cleaner (sample app)
-app replace all files from computer desktop to desktop folder
+`computer desktop cleaning in one click` app replaces all files from computer desktop to folder called 'desktop-folder' on button click

 for npm:
 `npm install` - install dependencies